jon-harper/OmniBox/docs/assembly/hsi_base.md

 date: 2022-10-30
 ---

-The rear Base only has two (2) inserts, so we will start with it.
+The rear Base has two (2) inserts; we will start with it.
+Each section in this guide assumes that your soldering iron is pre-heated.

 ??? overview
     <iframe src="https://jon-harper.github.io/OmniBox/video/0.9.9/hsi_base.mp4" frameborder="0" width="100%" height="600px" allowfullscreen></iframe>